fern-api/fern/generators/typescript/README.md

 If you are packaging your code manually, make sure to include them in your `package.json`.

-## Releases
+## Versions

-All generator releases are published in the [Releases section of the GitHub repository](https://github.com/fern-api/fern-typescript/releases).
+Find the latest version number and changelog for this generator in [this SDK Generators table](https://github.com/fern-api/fern?tab=readme-ov-file#sdk-generators).
+The changelog shows earlier version numbers, if any.
 You can directly use these version numbers in your generator configuration files.

 For instance, if you want to use version `0.7.1` of the Node SDK generator: